lordzohar/Naukri-autoapply-bot/README.md

-# Naukri-autoapply-bot
+# Naukri-auto-job-apply-bot
-Automation job that applies to Naukri.com jobs automatically for fatster job hunting and it uses Selenium package for browser automation.
+Automation that applies to jobs on Naukri.com easily for fatster job hunting and it uses Selenium package for browser automation.

 ## Steps to run the file